Volunteering: A Journey to the Heart

 We would be happy to have an informed, dynamic member of our Speaker’s Bureau tell you directly about The Ronald McDonald House of Long Island.
 Our trained volunteer speakers take you on a journey through the lives of families near and far who stay with us during a child’s medical crisis.
 You will come to appreciate how our House becomes a home-away-from-home, a place of rest and renewal.
 Whether your group is a school, civic or corporate organization, our presentation is tailored to your specific needs.

-If you would like to join your colleagues and neighbors who have already opened their meetings to a Ronald McDonald House of Long Island Speaker, send an email (with "Speaker's Bureau" as the subject) to Betti McClellan, Volunteer & Program Coordinator.
+If you would like to join your colleagues and neighbors who have already opened their meetings to a Ronald McDonald House of Long Island Speaker, send an email (with “Speaker’s Bureau” as the subject) to Betti McClellan, Volunteer & Program Manager.

 Visit our residents and their children in the hospitals, and ensure that all their needs are being met here at the House.